justinribeiro/blog-pwa/hugo/content/chronicle/2015-06-06-speaking-at-google-io.md

 ---
-categories:
-- firebase
-- polymer
-- google-io
-- python
 date: 2015-06-06T00:00:00Z
 description: I spoke at Google I/O and lived to tell the tale.
 title: My talk at Google I/O on Polymer and Firebase
 url: /chronicle/2015/06/06/speaking-at-google-io/
+tags:
+- Web
+- Business
+- IoT
 ---

 May was a busy month though you wouldn't know it from looking over my online social activity.
 Pretty quiet on the Google+ and Twitter, not a lot of tickets or commits on Github.
 Not even a post on this blog.
 Generally, a whisper sort of silence.